sh977218/CDE/README.md

 Next, you will have to create several users for the app, in order for various aspects to function properly.
-In the same mongo terminal, run
+In the same mongo terminal, run the following commands in this order

 ```sh